 Even if an employer does furnish false information to a potential employer, he or she may not be on the hook for defamation.
 If the employer did not know or should not have known that the information was false, he or she is protected from a defamation claim.

 Further, a person has to show that the false claim actually caused him or her damage.
 For references, this means that he or she must show that the potential employer did not hire him or her as a direct result of the negative (and false) reference.

 Both employers and employees have rights when it comes to references.
-If you have a question about a negative reference, meet with the respected New York employment law attorneys at Derek T. Smith Law Group, PLLC.
+If you have a question about a negative reference, meet with the respected New York employment discrimination attorneys at Derek Smith Law Group, PLLC.

 - How Employees Can Take Paid Leave While Schools Are Closed - September 14, 2020

 - George Floyd’s Death Opens Communications About Race at Work - June 19, 2020

 - Is Your Employer Using Coronavirus Firings to Discriminate? - April 9, 2020

 - “Uber Black” Drivers May Be Entitled to Millions in Unpaid Employee Wages - April 7, 2020